-In this exercise, students learn how to test page components across various media queries and troubleshoot and correct CSS problems.
-It's important to discuss and highlight how the CSS Designer functions interactively with the media queries and other interface tools, such as the Resolution Switcher.
+Students learn how to test page components across various media queries and troubleshoot and correct CSS problems.
+It's important to discuss and highlight how the CSS Designer functions interactively with the media queries and other interface tools, such as the Scrubber.